-BookSpring’s new Lunch and Learns are for people who are curious about early literacy, non-profits, and BookSpring’s programs and services.
-We will join together in an informal setting to consider and discuss a timely topic of interest with our leadership, facilitated by Executive Director, Emily Ball Cicchini.
+BookSpring held three Lunch and Learns are for people curious about early literacy, non-profits, and BookSpring’s programs and services.
+We joined together in an informal setting to consider and discuss a timely topic of interest.

-Meetings will be held from 12:00 noon to 1:00 p.m. on the third Wednesday of each month from August 2018-May 2019 at the Austin Public Library Central Location, 710 W. Cesar Chavez.
-We will meet in the Demonstration Area, unless otherwise noted (see photo).
-Selected readings will be made available online one week before each event.
-Lunch is not provided but feel free to bring your own.
-Come once, or come often.
-New topics will be offered each month.
-Free, but RSVP is strongly recommended as seating is limited:
+Meetings were held from 12:00 noon to 1:00 p.m. on the third Wednesday of each month from August-October 2018 at the beautiful Austin Public Library Central Location, 710 W. Cesar Chavez.
+We met in the Demonstration Area on the first floor, unless otherwise noted (see photo).
+Selected readings were made available online one week before each event.

 Wednesday, August 15, 2018 — noon to 1 p.m.

 Over 63 million people in the United States volunteer each year, says the advocacy group the Independent Sector – 800 of them through BookSpring!
 Volunteers help out neighbors in times of need, serve their communities to promote a better quality of life for everyone, and provide their expertise to non-profit organizations, like BookSpring.
 And yet, there is a paradox that volunteer work is often undervalued.
 How do we recognize, cherish and preserve this great American tradition?
 Click here for readings.